Did You Know?

 Icon of a chart rising

-percent of Veterans that positively obtain or sustain independent, permanent housing through our Permanent Housing Program
+of Veterans positively obtain or sustain independent, permanent housing through our Permanent Housing Program

 Icon of a house

-number of well-balanced meals served to Veterans and family members in Emergency & Transitional Shelter
+number of well-balanced meals served to Veterans and family members experiencing homelessness

 Calendar icon